 What are the Hazards of Working in a Construction Zone?

-Unsafe speed limits: A construction crew must post an appropriate speed limit for the area.
-Although drivers want to get to their destination as quickly as possible, the construction company must choose a speed limit that aligns with the work zone and merging lanes.
+- Unsafe speed limits: A construction crew must post an appropriate speed limit for the area.
+Although drivers want to get to their destination as quickly as possible, the construction company must choose a speed limit that aligns with the work zone and merge lanes.

 Should I Collect Information from the Accident Scene?